Surgères: Music

 The Académie de Cuivres et Percussions ("Academy of brass and percussion") organises a festival each summer which lets artists get together in Surgères and the surrounding communes.

 Since 2005, the summer Sérénade festival has been promoting stringed instruments with open-air concerts.
 This event is directed by Pierre Lénert, a violist and soloist in the orchestra of the Opéra national de Paris at the Opéra Bastille.

 The band Les Verres Luisants ("The Shiny Glasses") was champion of France in 2007 and 2008.
 This band won a Palme d'Or in the 2008 festival at Condom, Gers and have long accompanied the town's rugby team.

 Facilities

 Training

 The Collège Hélène de Fonsèque is a professional school specialising in woodworking.
 There are also the School of the Pays d'Aunis and the dairy college of ENILIA-ENSMIC.

 Research

 As mentioned above, near to Saint-Pierre-d'Amilly is INRA's site for bird farming, snail farming and beekeeping.

 Sport

 The town was named the Most Sporting Village in France (of fewer than 10,000 inhabitants) in 1987.
 The most popular sport is rugby.

 Rugby

 The Sporting Club Surgèrien was founded in 1912 and is in the Poitou-Charentes league.
-It is now in the French Chaimpionship, Federal Division 3.
+It is now in the French Championship, Federal Division 3.
 The club was champion of this division in 1997.
 The final took place in Graulhet against Solliès-Pont.